fmerg/pymerkle/dev/rst-files/tree-object.rst

 Invoking a Merkle-tree from the Python iterpeter displays the above properties in the form of an etiquette (cf. the *Representation* section below).
-Here is how the empty standard (SHA256/UTF-8) Merkle-tree would looks like:
+Here is how the empty standard (SHA256/UTF-8) Merkle-tree would look like:

 .. code-block:: python